appstonia/pg_qos/README.md

 - PostgreSQL 15 or newer (officially supported)
 - Build toolchain and server headers (`pg_config` must be available)
-- Linux (optional) for CPU affinity; on other platforms, only parallel worker limiting is applied
+- Linux for CPU affinity; on other platforms, only parallel worker limiting is applied

 Debian/Ubuntu packages: